Metaswitch/clearwater-readthedocs/Debugging-sprout-and-bono-with-GDB-and-Valgrind.md

 -  change to the sprout user (`sudo -u sprout bash`)

--  change to the /etc/clearwater directory
+-  change to a the /etc/clearwater directory

 -  set up the library path (`export LD_LIBRARY_PATH=/usr/share/clearwater/lib`)

--  run the sprout executable under valgrind, enabling the appropriate valgrind options - for example, to use massif to monitor the heap `valgrind --tools=massif /usr/share/clearwater/bin/sprout <parameters>` (if any of the parameters include a semi-colon, you must prefix this with a backslash otherwise the bash interpreter will interpret this as the end of the command).
+-  run the executable under valgrind, enabling the appropriate valgrind options - for example, to use massif to monitor the Sprout heap `valgrind --tools=massif --massif-out-file=/var/log/sprout/massif.out.%p /usr/share/clearwater/bin/sprout <parameters>` (the --massif-out-file option is required to ensure the output is written to a directory where the sprout user has write permission).

+If any of Sprout parameters include a semi-colon, you must prefix this with a backslash otherwise the bash interpreter will interpret this as the end of the command.

-Valgrind will slow down the running of bono and sprout by a factor of 5-10.
+Valgrind will slow down the running of Bono, Sprout and Homestead by a factor of 5-10.
 It will produce output when it detects invalid/illegal memory access - often these turn out to be benign, but they're rarely spurious.

 ## GDB
 ### Installing